contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * In such cases, the stake president may also need to authorize a communication to members of other wards in the stake.
 * In some cases, the bishop or stake president may feel it would be helpful to notify some or all of the victims and their families that a membership council has been held for the person.
 He does this through their bishop or stake president.
 * If a person’s predatory tendencies put others at risk, the bishop or stake president may give warnings to help protect others.
 He does not reveal confidential information and does not speculate.
 * In all other cases, the bishop or stake president limits any communication to a general statement.
 He simply states that the person’s Church membership privileges have been restricted or withdrawn for conduct that is contrary to the laws and order of the Church.
 He asks those present not to discuss it.
-He does not ask for a sustaining vote.
+He does not ask whether they sustain or oppose the action.
 * If a member is in good standing after a membership council (see [32.11.1](32-repentance-and-membership-councils.md#32111-remains-in-good-standing)), the bishop or stake president may communicate that to dispel rumors.

 ### 32.12.3 Communicating Resignation of Membership

 In some cases, a bishop may need to communicate that a person has resigned his or her membership in the Church (see [32.14.9](32-repentance-and-membership-councils.md#32149-requests-to-resign-membership)).
 The bishop does not provide any other detail.